header source

 • Breadboard (BB-801 etc.) x1

 • If you want to separate the breadboard.
-If it fits in one, that's fine too.
+If it fits on one, that's fine too.

 Wiring

-Check the pin assignment of the Pro Micro, which you will see many times, and check SCL/SDA.
+Check the Pro Micro pin assignment that you'll see many times and check SCL/SDA.

 Source: https://cdn.sparkfun.com/datasheets/Dev/Arduino/Boards/ProMicro16MHzv1.pdf

-Looking at the MCP23017 datasheet, decide which pin to insert what.
-Be careful not to mistake the positions of SCL and SDA.
-Other than that, connect the test switch to GPB0 (pin 1) of the MCP23017, connect VCC and GND, and connect #RST to VCC to complete the standard work.
-This time, set all addresses to low and set it to 0x20.
+While looking at the MCP23017 datasheet, decide which pin to insert where.
+Be careful not to mix up the positions of SCL and SDA.
+Other than that, connect a test switch to GPB0 (pin 1) of MCP23017, connect VCC and GND, connect #RST to VCC, and other routine work, and it's complete.
+This time, we'll set all addresses to low, making it 0x20.

 Achievement: Connected one I2C device

-The details of the datasheet will be seen in the next article.
+We'll look at the details of the datasheet in the next article.

 Program Creation (I2C Scanner Edition)

-When using I2C, check which devices are connected at the setup stage and process them.
+When using I2C, you check which devices are connected at the setup point and process them accordingly.

-First, let's simply check if the connection is made.
-There is a convenient program called I2C Scanner for such occasions.
-Copy and paste it to execute.
+First, let's just check if the connection is working.
+There's a convenient program called I2C Scanner for such times.
+Let's copy and paste it and run it.

 Arduino Playground - I2cScanner playground.arduino.cc

-If successful, the following display will appear on the Serial Monitor.
-Change the wiring of the address and check if the display changes.
+If it works well, you'll see a display like this in the Serial Monitor.
+Try changing the address wiring and see if the display changes.

 I2C Scanner